AmanAmazing/bigpeepee/README.md

             - Password: Enter the PostgreSQL password (e.g., "admin").
     5) Click 'Save'.

-## Initial system design
-This can be seen in the file ./init-system-design.svg
+## Initial system design This can be seen in the file ./init-system-design.svg the ./postgres-init/init.sql shows the database structure.
+I ain't no fucking database expert so don't come for me!
+I tried to make the system semi flexible :) just realised the smiley face looks bloody wonky in the font on vim (use vim btw).
+TODO!
+Need to add a total price section in the purchase_orders table TODO!
+Need to add notification section to the database init file